We Think the World of You: Cast

+Release

+We Think the World of You had its premiere at the 1988 Toronto International Film Festival on September 16, 1988.

 Reception

 We Think the World of You has not garnered enough reviews at Rotten Tomatoes to produce an overall rating.
 Roger Ebert gave the film 3/4 stars, writing: "This is a film that rewards attention.
 It is wise and perceptive about human nature and it sees how all of us long for love and freedom as well as how the undeserved, unrequited love of an animal is sometimes so much more meaningful than the crabbed, grudging, selfish terms that are often laid down by human beings."

 Home Video

 We Think the World of You was released in the US on VHS and laserdisc in 1989 by Orion Home Video.
 It was released in the UK on DVD in 2011 by Guerilla Films.